• Facebook

 This chutney is generally served at room temperature so you don’t need to reheat it if you’ve made it earlier in the day.
 If you are having it on the next day, simply bring it out of the fridge and let it sit on the counter for about 10 – 15 mins.
 No need to reheat it.

-Frequently asked Questions
+Frequently Asked Questions

-How long can the chutney last?
+How long does the Chutney last?

 Your chutney can last for over a month easy in the fridge!
 Just make sure to keep it in a glass / ceramic airtight container in the fridge.